 People in the action stage realize they have a problem and need your expertise.
 Your strategy session isn’t designed to give away free advice.
 It’s a conversation where you guide with questions about their problem.

 Focus on Future Value Not Free Information

 Knowing and doing are two different things.
 People will learn how to solve their problem from your free information.
 On the other hand, most people will never follow through with your suggestions.

 Freely sharing information builds credibility.
 Asking great questions suggests authority.
 Next comes profitability – signing on a new client.

 There are people searching for you.
 Your service is the solution to their problem.

 Shift your mindset regarding free information.
 Connect with your value and set clear boundaries.
 Follow this approach to increase your confidence and your income.

 Success happens from the inside out.
-As a therapist turned business coach I know how your mindset affects your earning potential.
+Your mindset affects your earning potential.
 Let’s remove the blocks to building a profitable business.
-Discover how this process works with a no-nonsense, focused-on-you complimentary private strategy session.

 Are you tired of doing work for free because you don’t know how to charge for it?
 Discover how to increase your bottom line and attract clients who happily pay your fees.
 Right NOW claim your FREE RESOURCE to double your income while working half the time.